 5 Ways to Detect Plastic Pipes in Your Wall

 Many remodeling and home decor projects require you to cut or drill into your walls.
 During kitchen or bathroom remodels, it’s essential to make sure you won’t damage the pipes in your walls during the renovation process.
 Damage to in-wall plumbing can result in burst pipes, water leaks, and hundreds of dollars in damage.
 We recommend using a water sensor in your home for additional caution.
-To find plastic drain pipes before you begin to cut or drill, try these solutions.
+To find plastic drain pipes before you begin to cut or drill, try the solutions listed below.

 - Identify leaks and standing water before major flooding occurs.

 - Instantly notifies you if water is detected in an area it shouldn't be.